Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Write letters?
 Maybe!
 He still didn’t have a reply from *Tis*\-dale about his last *‘field report’* though.
 He had to wait until he knew what the Humans were interested in before he went for more *samples.* Also, he wanted to do that with Jooyun!
 Doing samples with Tilly was always good fun, but they ended up playing with each other too much instead. *Good* fun with her, even if they didn’t always fuck...but Tilly-fun wasn’t getting the work done.

 Make a knife?
-His forge wasn’t cold---he *never* let it get cold if he could help it, because starting it up again cost too much charcoal---but his apprentices were practicing right now and they needed some time at the anvil without him looming over them.
+His forge wasn’t cold - he *never* let it get cold if he could help it, because starting it up again cost too much charcoal - but his apprentices were practicing right now and they needed some time at the anvil without him looming over them.

 He had to let them ‘tinker’ in peace, no matter how much it hurt.
 They were doing it all wrong!